clintmadeit/Clint-Tools/src/windows/debug-symbols.md

 # Debug Symbols
-This document describes how to install Windows .pdb debug symbols for dependencies, to allow using WinDbg and enable better stack traces when a library segfaults.
+This document describes how to install Windows .pdb debug symbols for dependencies to allow using WinDbg and enable better stack traces when a library segfaults.

 # Procedure